Mike Mayock: ‘We are accountable for our actions’, looks ahead with Bisaccia and team

-LAS VEGAS (KLAS) – During a press conference on Wednesday, Las Vegas Raiders general manager Mike Mayock focused on diversity, support for Mark Davis, interim new coach Rich Bisaccia and the team.
+LAS VEGAS (KLAS) – During a press conference on Wednesday, Las Vegas general manager Mike Mayock addressed diversity, Mark Davis reaction to the Gruden scandal, Carl Nassib and the future of the Las Vegas Raiders with interim new head coach, Rich Bisaccia.

 The team has had a difficult week after racists comments made by Jon Gruden surfaced on Friday.
 The situation continued to escalate on Monday when the NY Times published a report that revealed many more emails and derogatory comments misogynistic and homophobic in nature.
 The report led to Gruden resigning as the team’s head coach on Monday.